(CNN) -- Here's a look at what you need to know about commercial passenger airplane crashes.

 August 6, 1997 - A Korean Airlines Boeing 747 crashes in the Guam jungle and 228 people are killed.

-February 16, 1998 - Flying through rain and fog, a China Airlines Airbus 676 makes a request for another landing approach at Taipei International Airport in Taiwan.
-In the process of turning around, the aircraft crashes into a neighborhood, killing all 196 aboard and another seven on the ground.
+February 16, 1998 - Flying through rain and fog, a China Airlines Airbus A300 crashes into a neighborhood near Taipei, Taiwan, killing all 196 aboard and another seven on the ground.

-July 25, 2000 - The Air France Concorde, en route to New York, crashes into a Paris hotel shortly after takeoff, killing all 113 aboard.
+July 25, 2000 - The Air France Concorde, en route to New York, crashes into a Paris hotel shortly after takeoff, killing 113 (all 109 aboard and four on the ground).

 May 25, 2002 - A China Airlines Boeing 747 crashes into the Taiwan Strait 20 minutes after takeoff, killing all 225 onboard.
-The crash is later attributed to metal fatigue and cracks throughout the aircraft.
+The crash is later attributed to metal fatigue brought on by a previous faulty repair job.

 July 8, 2003 - A Sudan Airways Boeing 737 crashes just after takeoff, killing 116.
 A three-year-old boy is the only survivor.